2023 Solar Incentives Guide for Logansport, IN - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to encourage homeowners to make the switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
-You may qualify for several types of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Indiana government and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are designed to mitigate the cost of installing a solar panel system on your home.
+These financial incentives are in place to encourage more homeowners to switch their home over to renewable energy.
+You might be eligible for several types of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the Indiana government and others from the federal government.
+Some solar incentives you might qualify for are:

 Best Solar Financing